OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/ov/derivatives.md

 ---
 title: derivatives
-description: This page provides instructions on how to extract crypto derivatives data from CoinGecko API using Python.
+description: "This page provides instructions on how to extract crypto derivatives" data from CoinGecko API using Python.
 It provides detailed information on the parameters used in the extraction code for both 'Model' and 'Chart' categories, along with the return data format.